2 Control flow, structs, modules and types

 2.2 Function parameters are immutable

-We have already discussed a lot of the syntax behind function declarations at Section 1.2.2 and Section 1.2.3.
+We have already discussed a lot of the syntax behind function declarations in Section 1.2.2 and Section 1.2.3.
 But I want to emphasize a curious fact about function parameters (a.k.a. function arguments) in Zig.
 In summary, function parameters are immutable in Zig.

 Take the code example below, where we declare a simple function that just tries to add some amount to the input integer, and returns the result back.
-But if you look closely at the body of this add2() function, you will notice that we try to save the result back into the x function argument.
+If you look closely at the body of this add2() function, you will notice that we try to save the result back into the x function argument.

-In other words, this function not only use the value that it received through the function argument x, but it also tries to change the value of this function argument, by assigning the addition result into x.
+In other words, this function not only uses the value that it received through the function argument x, but it also tries to change the value of this function argument, by assigning the addition result into x.
 However, function arguments in Zig are immutable.
 You cannot change their values, or, you cannot assign values to them inside the body’s function.

 const std = @import("std");